PaulskPt/RPi_Pico2_datetime_temp_hum/README.md

 Because the realtime clock board has a backup battery, the datetime set will not be lost.
 The rtc will continue to update the datetime when the Raspberry Pi Pico 2 is not powered.
-During the loop the date values are only displayed/refreshed at startup and when the date has changed.
+During the loop in main(), the date values are only displayed/refreshed at startup and when the date has changed.
 This makes the appearance of the display less nervous.